 Notwithstanding anything to the contrary in this Privacy Statement, we may also use and/or disclose your personal information and Automatically Collected Information, to any competent law enforcement body, regulatory, government agency, court or other third party if we believe we are legally obligated to do so; if we believe disclosure is necessary to protect, establish, or exercise our legal rights or defend against legal claims; or if we believe disclosure is necessary to protect our other customers, third parties, or our employees, property, or business.

 D. Public Areas of Website

-The Website may contain one or more areas where users can post content that will be viewed by other Website users.
 When you voluntarily disclose personal information on these areas for public viewing, the information may be collected, stored, used, and disclosed by other users of the Website.
 Such activities by other users are beyond our control, and we shall have no responsibility for or liability regarding the protection or security of such information.
 Do not post information that you want to keep private on these areas of the Website.

 INFORMATION STORED IN THE UNITED STATES

 Your use of the Website may involve your personal information being transferred to, and processed in, countries other than the country in which you reside.
 These countries may have data protection laws that are different than the laws of your country (and, in some cases, may not be as protective).